John Blair Jr.: Career

 In 1786, the legislature, recognizing Blair's prestige as a jurist, appointed him Thomas Jefferson's successor on a committee revising the laws of Virginia.
 The following year, he was appointed as a delegate to the Constitutional Convention.

 On September 24, 1789, President George Washington nominated Blair for one of the five associate justice positions on the newly established U.S. Supreme Court.
 He was confirmed by the United States Senate two days later.
 Blair served on the Supreme Court from February 2, 1790, until October 25, 1795.
 The court's caseload during Blair's tenure was light, with only 13 cases decided over six years.
 However, Blair participated in the court's landmark case of Chisholm v.
 Georgia, which is considered the first United States Supreme Court case of significance and impact.

 Freemasonry

 Blair was a very active Freemason, and a Past Master of Williamsburg Lodge, involved in the formation of the first Grand Lodge of Virginia.
 The convention which was called to form the Grand Lodge was petitioned for by Williamsburg Lodge, and following their first meeting in 1777, Blair was elected the very first Grand Master of Freemasons in Virginia on October 13, 1778, in Williamsburg.

 Personal life

 He married his cousin, Jean Balfour Blair.

 Death and legacy

 Blair died in Williamsburg on August 31, 1800.
 He was buried at the Bruton Parish Churchyard in Williamsburg.

-Blair Street in Madison, Wisconsin is named in his honor.
+Blair Street in Philadelphia, Pennsylvania, is named in his honor, as is Blair Street in Madison, Wisconsin.